Rosemary Jackson KC

 Rosemary’s approach is highly commercial.
 She has mediated and co-mediated disputes up to £2bn and between up to 10 parties.
 Many complex or multi-party mediations benefit from Rosemary’s ability to case-manage the dispute and participate in a structured mediation process over a number of months.

 Feedback shows that Rosemary is much appreciated for her calmness and patience but also her tenacity.
 She understands that parties sometimes need time and patience to make the necessary move to clinch a deal but also that there are times when firm handling is needed to help them bridge the seemingly unbridgeable final gap.
 She is excellent at injecting a little humour when necessary, to relieve the tension.
 She is also mindful that it must be the right deal for the parties, and not one which they feel bullied into.
+She has also understood the added pressures on parties attending virtual mediations.

 - Member of Civil Mediation Council